While in Chapter 4 curves played the secondary role

 opposite orientations, as illustrated in the following figure.

-spinning the "hammer", i.e. a metal ball attached by a wire to a handle.
-Prior to its release, the
+the act of spinning the "hammer", i.e. a metal ball attached by a wire to a handle.
+Prior to its

-ball is kept in circular motion by the string's tension.
-The acceleration of the ball points in the
+release, the ball is kept in circular motion by the string's tension.
+The acceleration of the ball

-direction of the tension force, i.e. inward, which is the case regardless of the
+points in the direction of the tension force, i.e. inward, which is the case regardless

 (5.44)